bfil/node-boilerplate/README.md

 In the project directory, run 'npm install' to install project dependencies.

+Install grunt: 'npm install -g grunt@0.3.17' (Grunt 0.4+ is not supported by the project yet)

 Run 'grunt help' to get a list of the supported tasks.

 Running the server